northbright/createzip/README.md

 # createzip

-Package createzip is a helper to create local zip or downloadable zip for HTTP server then add files into the zip file.
+createzip is a [Golang](http://golang.org) package which creates local zip or downloadable zip for HTTP server then add files into the zip file.

 #### Example to Create the Zip for HTTP Server